GraemeMalcolm/ready2019/Challenge02.md

 #### Hints

-* Consider the following suggested starting point architecture:

-    1. Input Layer (3 channel image input layer)
-    2. Convolutional (2D)
-    3. Max Pooling
-    4. Convolutional (2D)
-    5. Max Pooling
-    6. Dense (Output layer)
+* Base your initial solution on the code in the sample notebook.
+* To improve the model's performance, try adding more convolutional and pool layers, or using more training epochs.
 * Try to avoid *overfitting* your model to the training data.
 One sign of this is that after your training and validation loss metrics converge, the training loss continues to drop but your validation loss stays the same or rises (as shown in the image above).
 The end result is a model that performs well when predicting the classes of images that it has been trained on, but which does not generalize well to new images.
 * Techniques to help avoid overfitting include:
   * Including *drop* layers to randomly remove some features from the model.
   * Augmenting the data with re-oriented, skewed, or otherwise altered versions of training images.

-### 2. Use your model with new data
+### 3. Use your model with new data

 Use the model to predict the class of at least five relevant images that are not included in the ***gear*** dataset.
 You can find these images by using Bing to search for appropriate terms, for example: